srinandan/envoy-router/README.md

 1. Client application sends a http request to Envoy
 2. Envoy is configured to call an `ext_authz` service. `ext_authz` service looks up a routing table to match the incoming request to a backend server.
 Despite using the `ext_authz` filter, no authorization is performed
-3. Envoy routes the http call to a backend (upstream) service
-4. If the routing table has upstream authentication configured, then `ext_auth` will generate a token and add (or replace) the `authorization` header
+3. Envoy routes the http call to a backend (upstream) service.
+If the routing table has upstream authentication configured, then `ext_auth` will generate a token and add (or replace) the `authorization` header
-5. Envoy can be configured to call an `ext_proc` service. `ext_proc` service inspects the response status from the upstream service and adds an http header if the call was successful.
+4. Envoy can be configured to call an `ext_proc` service. `ext_proc` service inspects the response status from the upstream service and adds an http header if the call was successful.

 NOTES:
 a.
 Using an external routing service is useful only when one requires a heavily custom routing logic (ex: inspecting parts of the payload)